The Return of the Jungalow

 I love seeing how changing one color in the tile can seriously change the whole vibe!
 Having the opportunity to color your own tile really makes the whole space feel custom to us -- one of a kind.
 It's really pretty great.

 Below, you can see one of the options Justina played around with:

 Please note the glazed edges used to finish off this gorgeous arched niche.
 If you're going to have a niche, you'll probably need trim, more on that here!

 How did the installation go?
 Did you face any challenges?

 We always face challenges during installation -- but overall the process was very smooth.
 One of the biggest hiccups this time around was that a couple of the tiles were installed upside-down and we had to have them rotated.
 Ha!

 Tile Shown: Grange in Warm Motif

 Tile Shown: Old Cairo in Cool Motif

 Inspired by The Jungalow?
-Order color samples online now or have some fun with our Color-It Tool.
+Order color samples online now.
 Need some help?
 Simply call, chat or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.